Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

-Happy Leap Day!
+Happy April Fool's Day!

 While you read, please enjoy my soundtrack/playlist for The Fool here.

 The 22 Major Arcana cards tell a story.
-Joseph Campbell would call it the Hero’s Journey, we'll call it The Fool’s journey.
+Joseph Campbell would call it the Hero’s Journey, we'll call it The Fool’s Journey.

 To tell the story of The Fool, we get to go all the way back…